Why the TU Dresden is active within the Excellence Initiative of the Federal and State Governments?

 The TU Dresden has to compete for students, for the best people in research, teaching, and administration, for funds and for partnerships – all this more and more on an international level.
 This competition will increase in the next years.
 Elite universities will definitely have a number of advantages in this competition because they have proven to be really attractive.
-The TU Dresden believes in its ability to become an elite university that builds on its distinctive competencies and its diversity, that benefits from the rich scientific and cultural environment in the Dresden region, and that adds value to research landscape in the Free State of Saxony.
+The TU Dresden believes in its ability to act and grow as an elite university that builds on its distinctive competencies and its diversity, that benefits from the rich scientific and cultural environment in the Dresden region, and that adds value to research landscape in the Free State of Saxony.

 Why will students, professors, or other staff members of TU Dresden benefit if the university succeeds in the Excellence Initiative?